Tensor Product Multiplicities via Upper Cluster Algebras: Cluster Character from Quivers with Potentials

 The mutation of quivers with potentials is invented in \cite{DWZ1} and \cite{DWZ2} to model the cluster algebras.
 In this and next section and Appendix \ref{A:cyclic}, we switch back to the usual quiver notation.
 A quiver $\Delta$ is a quadruple $(\Delta_0,\Delta_1,h,t)$, where the maps $h$ and $t$ map an arrow $a\in \Delta_1$ to its head and tail $h(a), t(a)\in \Delta_0$.
 Following \cite{DWZ1}, we define a potential $W$ on an ice quiver $\Delta$ as a (possibly infinite) linear combination of oriented cycles in $\Delta$.
 More precisely, a {\em potential} is an element of the {\em trace space} $\Tr(\ckQ):=\ckQ/[\ckQ,\ckQ]$, where $\ckQ$ is the completion of the path algebra $k\Delta$ and $[\ckQ,\ckQ]$ is the closure of the commutator subspace of $\ckQ$.
 The pair $(\Delta,W)$ is an {\em ice quiver with potential}, or IQP for short.
 For each arrow $a\in \Delta_1$, the {\em cyclic derivative} $\partial_a$ on $\widehat{k\Delta}$ is defined to be the linear extension of

+where $a^*(b)=1$ if $a=b$ and zero otherwise.
 For each potential $W$, its {\em Jacobian ideal} $\partial W$ is the (closed two-sided) ideal in $\ckQ$ generated by all $\partial_a W$.
-The {\em Jacobian algebra} $J(\Delta,W)$ is the quotient algebra $\widehat{k\Delta}/\partial W$. \footnote{Unlike the definition in \cite{BIRS}, we need to include $\partial_a W$ in the ideal $\partial W$ even if $a$ is an arrow between frozen vertices.} If $W$ is polynomial and $J(\Delta,W)$ is finite-dimensional, then the completion is unnecessary to define $J(\Delta,W)$.
+The {\em Jacobian algebra} $J(\Delta,W)$ is the quotient algebra $\widehat{k\Delta}/\partial W$. \footnote{Unlike the definition in \cite{BIRS}, we need to include $\partial_a W$ in the ideal $\partial W$ even if $a$ is an arrow between frozen vertices.} If $W$ is polynomial and the quotient of $k\Delta$ by the unclosed ideal generated by all $\partial_a W$ is finite-dimensional, then the completion is unnecessary to define $J(\Delta,W)$.
 This is the case throughout this paper.

 The key notion introduced in \cite{DWZ1,DWZ2} is the {\em mutation} of quivers with potentials and their decorated representations.
 For an ice quiver with {\em nondegenerate potential} (see \cite{DWZ1}), the mutation in certain sense ``lifts" the mutation in Definition \ref{D:Qmu}.
 We have a short review in Appendix \ref{ss:mu}.